MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-native-authentication-android-self-service-password-reset.md

 When errors occur, give your users a hint to the errors.

-These errors can happen at the start of password reset flow or at submit OTP code or at  submit password.
+These errors can happen at the start of password reset flow or at submit email one-time passcode or at submit password.

 ### Handle start password reset error